vippsas/vipps-developers/faqs/users-and-payments-faq.md

 ## Where can I find reports on transactions?

-[portal.vipps.no](https://portal.vipps.no) provides information about your transactions, sale units and settlement reports.
+[portal.vipps.no](https://portal.vipps.no) provides information about your transactions, sales units and settlement reports.
 You can also subscribe to daily or monthly transaction reports by email.

 See: [Settlements](../settlements/README.md).